My two dogs were really bad about jumping on anyone who walked in the door. It didn't matter who it was, strangers, friends, or family.

 Let us know what happens!

 Jumping up on family or on strangers, is a very common complaint among dog owners.
 So why do dogs jump up?
 Part of it has to do with inherited pack behaviors.
-When wolves return to the pack after hunting, the lower pack members lick their faces in greeting.

 I have a Cocker Spaniel and he is 5 years old.
 I can't get him to stop jumping on people when they come in my house.
 How can I train him to stay down?